Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ## What's next

-* Dive into the [Serialize classes](serialization-customization-options.md) section to learn how to serialize classes and how to modify the default behavior of the `@Serializable` annotation.
+* Dive into [Serialize classes](serialization-customization-options.md) to learn how to serialize classes and how to modify the default behavior of the `@Serializable` annotation.
 * To explore more complex JSON serialization scenarios, see [JSON serialization overview](configure-json-serialization.md).
 * Learn more about polymorphism and serializing different types through a shared base in [Serialize polymorphic classes](serialization-polymorphism.md).